spiral/docs/odm/basics.md

 ## Inheritance and Abstract Documents
 Since Spiral ODM uses static analysis, there are no real limitations on how you can create your models.
 As a result you can declare the **abstract** Document with it's schema, validations etc and later extend this class in your application models.
 This technique can be very useful when writing [modules] (/components/modules.md).

-> When extending, ORM will merge schemas and other properties of the Document and it's parent.
-Pay attention that ODM does not provide table inheritance.
+> When extending, ODM will merge schemas and other properties of the Document and it's parent.

 **You can also use the data driven model inheritance, check [this article] (oop.md).**